Community Care North Bucks (CCNB) is a Charitable Incorporated Organisation (charity number 1172135) operating in North Bucks.

 Reports from each wing of the Charity will be presented at the Annual General Meeting and attached to the minutes of the AGM.

-The pattern of trips has also changed with an increase in longer journeys being made to centralised hospital services.
-This has also seen trips to hospitals further afield.
-Recruiting drivers remains a constant challenge, currently we have 41 drivers.
-An ongoing issue is hospital parking and negotiations with Community Impact Bucks to agree a deal with hospitals for the Hospital Car Service continues.
+The pattern of trips has also changed with an increase in longer journeys being made to centralised hospital services : this has seen trips to hospitals further afield such as in London and Papworth.
+Recruiting drivers remains a constant challenge, currently we have 42 drivers.
+Hospital parking remains a constant issue for drivers with facility companies running hospital car parking being quick to issue parking tickets.

 The purpose behind setting up Open House was to provide a service for former carers whose lives have been filled with their caring duties and now have an opportunity to widen their horizons.
-We also set out to provide opportunities for people who live alone and may be experiencing social isolation.
-Currently there are 25 members supported by 9 volunteers.
+The group also reaches out to people living alone and experiencing isolation.
+The year has seen increased numbers and a busy programme of outings and meetings.
+The volunteers have been busy during the covid 19 lockdown phoning group members to ensure their needs are being met.

 Adult Carers meets twice a month providing a range of activities as well as support, guidance and advice those with caring responsibilities.
+Speakers have covered issues that are relevant to the needs of Carers .
+There has also been a programme of outings and social events.
 Carers join the group via a number of pathways including GP surgeries and social workers.
 The team of volunteers continue to provide an excellent and much needed service to those with caring responsibilities.
+At the end of the year the Covid 19 lockdown meant meetings were no longer possible but volunteers are keeping in touch with Carers.

 I want to place on record the thanks of the Trustees to our volunteers who have worked so tirelessly to help others.
 Without the selfless commitment of our volunteers week in week out we could not run the services we provide to so many in our community.